Find the Best Tankless Water Heater Installation Contractors Near You

 Flow Rate

 The amount of hot water a tankless water heater can produce per minute measured in gallons per minute (GPM).
-Consider the number of fixtures you typically use simultaneously to determine your flow rate needs.
+It is an important factor to consider when sizing a tankless water heater for your household or business needs.

 Activation Flow Rate

-The amount of water usage required to activate a tankless water heater.
+The minimum flow rate of water required to activate a tankless water heater.
 If the water flow is below the activation flow rate, the unit will not ignite and produce hot water.

 Temperature Rise